 • Well indicated medicine for pemphigus.

 • Bullae on the skin are surrounded by a ring.

 • There is severe itching on the skin.

-• Face of the patient is very swollen especially around the eyes.
+• The face of the patient is very swollen, especially around the eyes.

 • There are itching eruptions on the thighs.

 • Medicine also helps in cases of sunburn.